 A consultant I’ve known for a number of years reached out to me recently for my input on a new Performance Appraisal (PA) form he was creating for his clients.

 We did the back-and-forth feedback exchange and wrapped it up and went on our way.
 This topic of Performance Appraisals, or Annual Reviews, has always left a bad taste in my mouth, for a wide variety of reasons.
-I’ve always wondered why we further complicate that by adding either poorly devised PAs or poorly executed PAs?
+I’ve always wondered why we further complicate that process by adding either poorly devised PAs or poorly executed PAs?
 In so many organizations they are perfunctory, and they don’t truly move us to where we are meant to be with them – typically because the process doesn’t align with the context or strategy.
 So, here is my proposal – in all organizations that don’t truly have performance funding or really any means to give raises beyond Cost of Living Adjustments (COLAs), let’s just do away with the PA altogether!